Search

 duplicity: Encrypted bandwidth-efficient backup using the rsync algorithm

-September 9th, 2007 by ana
+September 9th, 2007 edited by ana

 Entry submitted by Vincent Fourmond.
 DPOTD needs your help, please contribute!